allardthuriot/website/content/home/teaching.md

 +++

-During the years 2015-2016 and 2016-2017, I gave given lectures on the following topics at Paris 8 University:
+During the years 2015-2016 and 2016-2017, I  gave lectures on the following topics at Paris 8 University:

 - Introduction to Political Theory (for first-year undergrads)
 - Theories of Justice (for first-year MA students)